Para leer esta información en español, traduzca esta página haciendo clic en el botón que dice "Select language” arriba de la página web.

-City Hall is reopened with the modifications listed below.
+City Hall is open with the modifications listed below.

-The Escondido Public Library is offering curbside pick-up and virtual services:
+The Escondido Public Library is open with limited services:

-- Library curbside pick-up hours are 11 a.m. – 4 p.m.
-Monday through Saturday.
+- Library curbside pick-up hours are 11 a.m. – 1 p.m. on Tuesdays and Thursdays, and 2 p.m. - 3 p.m. on Wednesdays.
 For information on how curbside pickup works, visit www.escondidolibrary.org/curbside.